joxborrow/loan_default/Loan Default Final Report.md

 of default rates.
 Note that the default rate of the overall data is approximately 6.7%.
 Consequently, this represents an unbalanced classificaton.

-Note that the data has been anonymized by the original author, so any Personal Identifiable Information has been eliminated.
+The data has been anonymized by the original author, so any Personal Identifiable Information has been eliminated.

 <div align="center">